 Caremark’s Nursing Assistant Certification Program focuses on training and certifying quality nursing aids to begin their career in the medical field.
 We do this by teaching a solid foundation of clinical skills and instruction on quality of care.
-The first phase of the course, consists of classroom lecture and videos, clinical skills demonstration and practice.
-During this time, students will be required to pass written exams, clinical skills tests, and have completed all required coursework.
-Students must have successfully completed all written and practical exams before being allowed to move to the clinical experience phase of their training.
+The first phase of the CNA program consists of classroom lectures and video presentations, conducted at our institute in Yakima along with clinical skills demonstration and practice.
+During this time, students will be required to pass written exams, clinical skills tests, and complete all required coursework.
+Students attending our CNA classes must have successfully completed all written and practical exams before being allowed to move to the clinical experience phase of their training.

-The NAC Fast-Track that allows individuals to complete all of the required classes and clinical hours in approximately 4 weeks, with an on-sight formal evaluation at the end of the course.
-The intensive class is a compressed format and it best suited for those who have a basic background in healthcare and are seeking an efficient way to become certified with a minimum amount of downtime but a maximum amount of learning!
+The NAC Fast-Track classes allows individuals to complete all of the required classes and clinical hours in approximately 4 weeks, with an on-sight formal evaluation at the end of the course.
+The intensive class is a compressed format and it best suited to those who have a basic background in healthcare and are seeking an efficient way to become certified with a minimum amount of downtime but a maximum amount of learning!

 The HCA to NAC Bridge course is for students currently holding an HCA certification.
 This course runs 5 days and includes 5 lecture hours, 15 lab hours and 4 clinical site hours.
 Clinical site times may vary and are dependent upon the clinical site.
-For more information about this course, including the cost of this course, visit our HCA to NAC Bridge Program page.
+For more information about this course, including the cost of this course, visit our HCA to NAC Bridge Program

-Class times will be 5:50 pm – 9:00 pm on Mondays, Wednesdays and Fridays, and 10:00 am – 4:40 pm on Saturdays.
-The course will include 44 class hours, 22 lab hours and 40 clinical site hours.
+Class timings will be 5:50 pm – 9:00 pm on Mondays, Wednesdays and Fridays, and 10:00 am – 4:40 pm on Saturdays.
+The NAC program course will include 44 class hours, 22 lab hours and 40 clinical site hours.
 Clinical site times may vary and are dependent upon the clinical site.
 Because weekend clinical hours are limited, it is likely you will be having to complete most clinical hours on a weekday, during normal business hours.